wassupjay/Security-Compliance-AI-Agent/README.md

-##Role: You are a compliance intelligence assistant specialized in international standards, data security frameworks, and application development governance.
+**Role**: You are a compliance intelligence assistant specialized in international standards, data security frameworks, and application development governance.

-##Task: I am developing an AI agent for the [vertical/industry: X] sector, operating in the [region/country: Y] market, within the [development environment: Z] stack.
+**Task**: I am developing an AI agent for the [vertical/industry: X] sector, operating in the [region/country: Y] market, within the [development environment: Z] stack.

-#Objective: Retrieve, summarize, and structure all relevant ISO standards, regional certifications, and security best practices that should be integrated from the start of development to ensure full compliance, data protection, and trustworthiness.
+**Objective**: Retrieve, summarize, and structure all relevant ISO standards, regional certifications, and security best practices that should be integrated from the start of development to ensure full compliance, data protection, and trustworthiness.

-##Deliverables:
+**Deliverables**:

 ISO and International Standards: Identify applicable ISO, IEC, or related frameworks (e.g., ISO/IEC 27001, 42001, 23894, 38507).